 Roth IRA Basics: Tax-Free Growth and Retirement Benefits

-1 What Is a Roth IRA?
 Understanding Roth IRA Basics

-1.1 Definition of a Roth IRA
+Overview of Roth IRA

 Key Feature: Contributions are taxed upfront, so you won’t owe taxes on earnings or withdrawals in retirement.